Disaster Unemployment Assistance

 - You worked enough before the disaster.

-- You apply and register for work at a local Alabama Employment Services Office.
+- You apply and register for work at a local Alabama Career Center.

 - You serve a one-week waiting period.